The Ancient Chinese Body Clock

 11pm-1am is the time of the Gall Bladder.
 Midnight is the highest point of yin.
 Being wake at this time will greatly damage the body and yin, like burning the candle at both ends.

 3-5am the time of the Lungs.
 A lot of people wake at 5am, which is either waking at dawn which is natural or waking due to anxiety.
 New research has proven this internal body clock, with babies being born around 4am, the time of the lung, when they are finally ready to be born and take their first breathe.
-It's also around the time when we wake, yawn and should practice our breathing exercises and tai chi.
+It's also around the time when we wake, yawn and should practice our breathing exercises and tai chi before breakfast.